Principal, ISTD FDI, CDE (MTB), ID Dance, NCEF

 Choreographer for Leinster Figure Champions 2012 of Scoil Rince Dunphy

-Trained to Advanced 2 level in Modern Theatre Dance with the ISTD (Imperial Society of Teachers of Dancing), in Classical Ballet with both the ISTD and RAD (Royal Academy of Dance), and in Contemporary Dance, Kate also qualified as a fitness instructor with a National Certificate in Exercise and Fitness (NCEF) in 2002.
+Trained to the ISTD's highest vocational exams in Advanced 2 level in Modern Theatre Dance, in Classical Ballet with both the ISTD and Royal Academy of Dance, and in Contemporary Dance, Kate is a fully registered teaching member of both the ISTD and with the Associated Board of Dance.
+Qualified as a fitness instructor with a National Certificate in Exercise and Fitness (NCEF) in 2002, Kate is an avid learner and regularly upskills and upgrades her qualifications and is currently completing her 200hr RYT Yoga teaching qualification.

 In 2006, Kate opened Elevation Dance School.
-Since that time, Kate has trained thousands of students in private/community classes and in National Schools across Co.
-Wicklow and Dublin from the age of 3 1/2 years up to adults.
-Training students to a very high standard both in ISTD exam preparations and for performance work has earned the school an excellent local reputation and 100% pass rate.
-Many of the original students who joined the school are still part of the ESPA family today, with many gaining entry on to third level dance programs along the way including
+Since that time, Kate has trained hundreds of students in private/community classes and in National Schools across Co.
+Wicklow and Dublin.
+Training students to vocational level both in ISTD exam preparations and for performance work has earned the school an excellent local reputation and 100% pass rate.
+Many of the original students who joined the school are still part of the ESPA family today, with many gaining entry on to third level dance programs along the way including-

 · Middlesex University UK